 The availability of open-source third-party libraries provides developers with ready-made models to utilize instead of coding everything from scratch.
 Being a budding technology, Flutter supports a rather limited list of those.
 Yet, the Flutter team is working on it constantly, so this aspect gets better with every new release and update.
 And after all, devs can always rely on the integrated widgets Flutter is proud of.

-Cross-platform apps are an invaluable boon for businesses that want to reach out to a large consumer audience or present an MVP to prospective investors without making a hole in their pocket.
+Cross-platform apps are an invaluable boon for businesses (especially startups) that want to reach out to a large consumer audience or present an MVP to prospective investors without making a hole in their pocket.
 Flutter is second to none in this niche, capable of yielding a product that will let your company stand out among competitors and bring a stream of revenues into its coffers.